yuyoyuppe/PowerToys/README.md

 # What's Happening

 ## September Update
 The first preview release of the Power Toys utilities and source code is now live!
-This release includes two utilities as well as the tools and specs to make it easy to create new Power Toys utilities.
+This release includes two preview quality utilities as well as the tools and docs to make it easy to create new Power Toys utilities.

 1. [Fancy Zones](/src/modules/fancyzones/) - Fancy Zones is a window manager that makes it easy to create copmlex window layouts and quickly position windows into those layouts.